 When the COVID-19 pandemic began in late 2019, there was a small list of symptoms to indicate whether you had contracted the virus.
-But now, with more than 15 million people having tested positive for the coronavirus, the list of potential symptoms has grown dramatically.
+But now, with over 20 million people having tested positive for the coronavirus, the list of potential symptoms has grown dramatically.

 WATCH: The simple ways to protect yourself against coronavirus.
 Post continues below.